 Apparently peanut butter and marshmallow fluff together (the infamous fluffernutter) was all kinds of awesome.
 Well it turns out they were right!
 Top THAT with chocolate and place it on a giant chocolate chip cookie and you have, well, one sticky messy delicious treat.

 When I made my High Hat Chocolate Cupcakes a few weeks ago, I told you I was addicted to making homemade marshmallow fluff and I wasn’t lying.
-I used it to make my Rocky Road Cupcakes, now these Fluffernutter Chocolate Chip Cookie Bars and very shortly, Smores Cupcakes (coming soon!).
+I used it to make my Rocky Road Cupcakes, now these Fluffernutter Chocolate Chip Cookie Bars and my Smores Cupcakes.

 Have you tried it yet?
 It’s much easier than you’d think and it is so much fun to make and eat!
 It goes splendidly with just about anything, including chocolate chip cookies!

 How is your week going?
 Any plans for the weekend?
 As I mentioned in my last post, we are getting ready to move house in a couple of weeks so you can find me buried under a pile of newspapers and boxes munching on these Fluffernutter Chocolate Chip Cookie Bars.